hayessh/neifoa/README.md

 5.27.2022 Following change's to individual pages.
 Change the rightside to Chop Block ruling.
-6.2.2022 Change the slide from 3 second to 5 second
+6.2.2022 Change the slide from 3 second to 5 second 6.3.2022
+Flag Rules for 2022
+Update's will be posted later in the year

 <a class="weatherwidget-io" href="https://forecast7.com/en/41d59n88d04/60441/" data-label_1="HOMER GLEN" data-label_2="WEATHER" data-theme="beige" >HOMER GLEN WEATHER</a>
 <script>